 Brown's name, the phrase "Hands up, don't shoot" and the very mention of Ferguson quickly entered the lexicon of the growing Black Lives Matter movement.

-In November 2014, a grand jury declined to indict Officer Wilson, and later, the Justice Department decided not to pursue federal civil rights charges against the officer.
+In November 2014, a grand jury declined to indict Officer Wilson, and later, the Justice Department concluded that Wilson acted out of self-defense, and was justified in killing Brown.
 However, the same Justice Department investigation found that the Ferguson Police Department routinely violated the civil rights of its African American residents.